mhl/retreat-gis-exercises/NOTES.md

        KML files, GeoJSON, etc.

-- By default QGIS does On-The-Fly transformations - see the button in the bottom left to change that.
+- By default QGIS does On-The-Fly transformations - see the button in the bottom right to change that.
 But each layer still has its own CRS (coordinate reference system).
 If you're saving to a Shapefile, you can choose what CRS it will use.